LEPIDOLITE GEMSTONE Meaning & Uses

 However, lepidolite isn't needed for lithium to the same degree today.
-Brine and evaporite deposits, found in South America, are a more economical source of, leading it to become favored.
+Brine and evaporite deposits in South America are a more economical source, leading it to become favoured.

 WHERE LEPIDOLITE IS FROM

-As mentioned above, most lepidolite jewelry features stones that have been infused with quartz.
+As mentioned above, most lepidolite jewelry features stones infused with quartz.
 This isn't always clearly advertised, even when that's the case.
-But the process makes the crystals in the stone usable for jewelry, so it is ultimately a critical alteration that's necessary if the stone is going to work for that purpose.
+But the process makes the crystals in the stone usable for jewelry, so it is ultimately a critical alteration necessary if the stone will work for that purpose.

 Generally, lepidolite is turned into cabochons or beads.
 As a cabochon, it may be used to create lepidolite pendants.
 With beads, lepidolite bracelets or lepidolite necklaces are common creations.

 At times, lepidolite crystal beads may be used to create earrings.
-For those who have certain spiritual beliefs, lepidolite crystal pendulums are even available.
+For those with certain spiritual beliefs, lepidolite crystal pendulums are even available.

-When it comes to lepidolite jewelry colors, purple lepidolite is the most common.
-Pink lepidolite is also used regularly, so it's reasonably easy to find.
+When it comes to lepidolite crystal jewelry colours, purple lepidolite is the most common.
+Pink lepidolite crystal is also used regularly, so it's reasonably easy to find.